Here is an idea for your older children – Make them a Laylatul Qadr kit!

 Will make the children have a focused plan on what to achieve during the important nights!

-A different take on the traditional group recitation of Quran in the Holy month (Quran Khani), sent in by a mum!
+- This is a different take on the traditional group recitation of Quran in the Holy month (Quran Khani), sent in by a mum!

 “This year we have tried something different in our classes.
 We have split the traditional square bench into 4 benches with only eight girls and two teachers (a ration of 1 teacher to 2 children, and grouped by age – 6-10, 11-16 years).
 This way, each child gets more recitation and individual attention for tajweed.
 We also have floating teachers for the very weak readers.